Skip to main content

 Vallorcine to Le Tour

-This hike gives you an overview of the Domaine de Balme, a rolling expanse of alpine meadows interlaced with streams and hiking trails on the Franco-Swiss border.
+This hike takes in a rolling expanse of alpine meadows interlaced with streams and hiking trails on the Franco-Swiss border.

 Either way, you’ll soon leave the valley behind and start climbing up through a beautiful forest where you can sometimes come across bouquetin and chamois.
 Little streams trickle down over the rocks and you quickly feel quite far away from civilisation.